 saturated at an intake of 100 to 200 mg of vitamin C per day.
 Therefore, it is difficult to rationalize any effects of vitamin C above these intake levels, as tissue levels would not be altered.

 People taking vitamin C supplements should continue to do so, as the known health benefits of vitamin C far outweigh alleged, unconfirmed risks.
 There is no scientific evidence that vitamin C supplements increase the risk of heart attacks or strokes.
 Vitamin C supplements of 500 mg per day have been shown to normalize vasodilation and lower blood pressure, two major cardiovascular risk factors.

 to the American Heart Association report by Dr. Cathcart:

-The recent story linking vitamin C "pills" with
+The recent story linking vitamin C "pills" with "clogging" of the arteries.

 Here is what we have confirmed with Dr. Dwyer:

 - There is no paper as we suspected.
 (The USC team's paper is in peer review and not available.)